eduardocasino/k-1013-floppy-disk-controller-replica/README.md

 Welcome to my K-1013 Rev. D Floppy Disk Controller replica repository.

+First version of the schematic is now completed.
+Most probably it will change as I check it against the real board.

-**WARNING: This design has not been tested yet.
+**WARNING: This design is a work-in-progress has not been tested yet.
 Use at your own risk!**

 ## About

-This is a faithful replica of the K-1013 Floppy Disk Controller, an extension board for the KIM-1 designed by MTU in the late 70's/early 80's for interfacing with [Shugart Associates](https://en.wikipedia.org/wiki/Shugart_Associates) compatible 8'' and 5.25'' FDDs.
+This aims to be a faithful replica of the K-1013 Floppy Disk Controller, an extension board for the KIM-1 designed by MTU in the late 70's/early 80's for interfacing with [Shugart Associates](https://en.wikipedia.org/wiki/Shugart_Associates) compatible 8'' and 5.25'' FDDs.

 ## Building